RESTful API testing with Hoppscotch

 Authentication tokens

-Hoppscotch has support for various types of authentication mechanism such as, Basic Auth, Bearer Token, OAuth 2.0 and API Key.
+Hoppscotch has support for various types of authentication mechanisms such as Basic Auth, Bearer Token, OAuth 2.0, and API Key.
 You can configure this using the Authorization tab on the request section of Hoppscotch.

-These are just few of the amazing set of features that Hoppscotch provides you to make your life easier as a developer.
-In addition to this, Hoppscotch supports features such as collections to save your requests, pre-requests to add dynamic behaviour to your requests and so much more.
+These are just a few of the amazing set of features that Hoppscotch provides you to make your life easier as a developer.
+In addition to this, Hoppscotch supports features such as collections to save your requests, pre-requests to add dynamic behavior to your requests and so much more.